 Barnes & Noble College Booksellers

 In October 2012, Barnes & Noble, Inc. and Microsoft announced the completion of their strategic partnership in NOOK Media LLC, which comprises the College business.
-Barnes & Noble College operates 700 college bookstores on college and university campuses in 50 states, serving over 5 million students and more than 250,000 faculty (as of May 3, 2014).
+Barnes & Noble College operates more than 700 college bookstores on college and university campuses in 50 states, serving over 5 million students and more than 250,000 faculty.

 In January 2003, Barnes & Noble acquired Sterling Publishing, which has been in business for more than 60 years and has more than 5,000 titles in print, including educational resources, children’s picture books, puzzles and games, adult fiction, craft and photography, cookbooks, self-help and classics.
 Sterling Publishing is based in New York City.